zng-ui/zng/TODO/Image.md

 There is an effort to support more metadata parsing in the `image` crate, see https://github.com/image-rs/image/pull/1448 so we can wait for now and focus in other features.

+## Large Image

+* Need to generate mipmaps, and virtual tiles for zoomed in.
+    How to provide access to these?
+* Allow keeping image only at a size, to save memory for images that don't resize.
+* Image widget need to allow defining min/max scale and offset.
+    Different widget?